Heath Robinson Vertical Garden Racks: Part 2

-I have a seperate 210 L barrel which has a 7000L per hour pump in it, this is controlled by a
+I have a separate 210 L barrel which has a 7000L per hour pump in it; a

-simple segment timer to come on 3 times a day for 15 mins, this pump supplies the dripper
+simple segment timer controls this to come on three times a day for 15 mins; this pump supplies the dripper

-lines. so when this pump is on the drippers start up, the nutrient drops through the pot into the
+lines.
+So when this pump is on, the drippers start up, and the nutrient drops through the pot into the

-guttering which in turn goes to the the res.
+guttering, which in turn goes to the res.

-pump) so when the level in the res reaches a predetermined hight set by the float the pump
+pump) so when the level in the res reaches a predetermined height set by the float, the pump

-swiches on and empties the res into the 210 L barrel, so its quite simple in operation although
+switches on and empties the res into the 210 L barrel, so it’s quite simple in operation although

 parents showing the same traits!
-I am looking forward to running quite a few of my crosses
+I look forward to running quite a few of my crosses

 through this system to see how they perform.
 And there are 84 plants in total in the system.

-I forgot to get the details of the pump for you but I promise I will at the next update, if I had
+I forgot to get the pump details for you, but I promise I will at the next update; if I had

-been running drippers instead of open lines it wouldn’t have been a problem, but as the feed
+been running drippers instead of open lines, it wouldn’t have been a problem, but the feed

-the two largest plants which are well into flower there is hardly any root growth out of the
+In the two largest plants, which are well into flower, there is hardly any root growth out of the

-I didn’t realise you were such a word smith! lol, nice to see you looking in.
+I didn’t realize you were such a word, smith!
+Lol, nice to see you looking in.

 Hi Scott & Stackin,